trinity-academy-webdev/website-template/README.md

 Tasks:

-1. Homepage
+1. Title
+2. Intro text
-2. Gallery page
+2. Gallery Section
-3. etc
+3. Events Section
-4.
+4. Donation Popup
-5. Extension: Do what you want
+5. *Extension: Make your own changes*

 # 3. Continue Development

+In this session, you'll review your progress and make any necessary adjustments to stay on track.

 Objectives:

 - [ ] Assess your progress, do you have time to complete all the tasks?
     - [ ] If necessary, copy the tasks list with the new priorities.
-- [ ] Change the HTML and CSS files to make the changes required.
+- [ ] Modify the HTML and CSS files to make the changes required.

 # 4. Reflection & Feedback

+In this final session, you'll reflect on your work and gather feedback from your peers.

 Objectives: